“Inbox Zero” is a concept that effectively triages your inbox so you can achieve better productivity.

-Psychologically speaking, achieving inbox zero can free your mind for better focus on tasks that move your business forward.
-You go home at the end of the day confident that you will start with a clean slate the next morning.
+Psychologically speaking, achieving Inbox Zero can free your mind for better focus on tasks that move your business forward.
+You go home at the end of the day confident you will start with a clean slate the next morning.

-On the other hand, if you can’t follow a good filing system for emails, train people to expect you to respond quickly or become compulsive about checking email, this can harm your productivity.
+On the contrary, if you can’t follow a good filing system for emails, train people to expect you to respond quickly or become compulsive about checking email, this can harm your productivity.

 It’s important to find the email management system that suits your own needs and preferences.
 So start a two-week experiment.
 Then re-evaluate.
 Repeat that process until you find the sweet-spot that works best for you.